QuantumSimulator

 • Generating uniform superpositions for Grover’s search

-• H² = I — applying Hadamard twice returns to the original state
+• H² = I — applying Hadamard twice returns the qubit to its original state, because Hadamard is its own inverse

-• HXH = Z — the reverse conjugation also holds
+• HXH = Z — the reverse also holds: a bit flip becomes a phase flip when viewed from the diagonal basis

 • H is equivalent to RY(π/2) followed by a phase correction

-Hadamard does not make a qubit “both 0 and 1 at once” in any classical sense.
-It creates a superposition where both outcomes have well-defined amplitudes, but each measurement still produces a single definite result.
+It is tempting to think Hadamard makes a qubit "both 0 and 1 at once" in a classical sense.
+That sounds plausible because measurement gives either outcome.
+What actually happens is that the qubit enters a superposition where both outcomes have well-defined amplitudes, but each individual measurement still produces a single definite result.

 Test your understanding